Emerging jet probes of strongly interacting dark sectors: CMS emerging jets

 The CMS collaboration employs four variables to identify emerging jets in both signal and background regions, which have been defined in section~\ref{ss.kin}.
 For the six signal regions, the specific requirements on each of these variables are shown in Table~\ref{t.ejrequirements}.

 Based on these requirements, CMS further defines signal regions (called ``sets'' in the CMS paper), where a given EMJ criteria is accompanied by a set of cuts on the jets, requiring either two emerging jets, or one emerging jet plus large missing transverse energy.
+Those definitions are shown in Table~\ref{t.SR}.
 The event yield excluded in each signal region at the 95 \% C.L. by CMS is shown in the rightmost column, $S_{95}$.

 The information from these tables has been included in the companion code uploaded to the LLP Recasting Repository~\cite{LLPrepo}.
 We have also collected there the details on the different tracking efficiency parametrization employed in this work.